LingAdeu/sentiment-model-experiment/README.md

         └── 04_embeddings-and-indobert.ipynb    : Experiment 3 notebook

 >[!important]
-> Due to the enormous size of the tuned LLM, it is not possible to store the model on GitHub repository.
-To access the model, please go to HuggingFace website.
+> Due to the size of the tuned LLM (1.33Gb), it is not possible to store the model on GitHub repository.
+The model is stored on HuggingFace repository.

 ## Feedback
 If there are any questions or suggestions for improvements, feel free to contact us here: